ruby2js/ruby2js/docs/src/_docs/filters/lit.md

  * References to instance variables will cause entries to be added to the `static properties` property if not already present, and simple type inferencing will be used to determine the type.
+(To bypass this for truly internal state, use a prefixed ivar name like `@_x`.)

  * `@styles` assignments, `self.styles` assignments and `self.styles` methods
    that return a string will have that string mapped to a `css` literal string.
 These are three alternate syntaxes to specifying [static styles](https://lit.dev/docs/components/styles/).

- * `render` methods that return a string will have that string mapped to a `html` literal string if that string starts with a less than sign.
+ * `render` and other methods that return a string will have that string mapped to a `html` literal string if that string starts with a less than sign.
 This also applies, recursively, to all interpolated values within that string.
+   (For a method where you don't want the `html` literal used, just return a string variable or some such statement instead.)

  * Methods referenced within HTML literals are not automatically bound, but will be automatically prefixed with `this.`.